 Rose Beatriz Pudlin

-She currently serves as an advisory member of the University of New Haven’s Nonprofit Certificate in Leadership, Innovation and Organizational Sustainability and the Mayoral Appointed New Haven Early Childhood Council (serving as the chair of the Personnel Committee and a member of the Operations Committee).
-She is a recipient of Exchange Magazine’s Master Leader award and is a recent recipient of the Yale Center for Emotional Intelligence Marvin Maurer Spotlight Award.
-She is a member of the National Association for the Education of Young Children and is a former: board member for Connecticut Voices for Children; appointee to the Mayor’s Blue Ribbon Commission on Reading; leader of the William Caspar Graustein Memorial Fund Community Leadership Program.
-She is the mother of two fantastic teenaged children and resides in the East Rock section of New Haven.
+She currently serves as an advisory member of the University of New Haven’s Nonprofit Certificate in Leadership, Innovation and Organizational Sustainability and on the Mayoral Appointed New Haven Early Childhood Council.
+She is a 2019 recipient of the Southern Black Nurses Association Community Service Award and the 2019 Amity Club Distinguished Italian-American Lifetime Achievement Award.
+She is also Exchange Magazine’s Master Leader award and the recipient of the Yale Center for Emotional Intelligence Marvin Maurer Spotlight Award.
+She is a member of the National Association for the Education of Young Children and is a former; board member for Connecticut Voices for Children; appointee to the Mayor’s Blue Ribbon Commission on Reading; and leader of the William Caspar Graustein Memorial Fund Community Leadership Program.
+She is the mother of two fantastic teenaged children and has a lovely black dog named Blue.

 Louis is a banking professional with more than ten years of diversified experience.
 During his career, he has had the privilege of working in several capacities within the retail, operations, and commercial sectors of banking.
 Currently, Louis is a vice president with the Community Investment Corporation.
 In this role, he is responsible for economic development financing through the administration of various SBA loan programs.
 Louis also serves as an advisor to small business entrepreneurs in Connecticut.
 Mr. Silva received his Bachelor’s Degree in Accounting from the University of Bridgeport.
 Louis and his wife reside in North Haven, Connecticut.
 While they have no children, they have two puppies named Lulu and Fifi.
 In his spare time, Louis enjoys soccer, golf and traveling.
 Currently, Louis is an active North Haven Rotarian and serves as the club’s chairman of their Dictionary Project.